radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/04-zookeeper.md

 # ZooKeeper

-The log location for ZooKeeper is: <RLI_HOME>\logs\zookeeper.
-Zookeeper.log contains internal server details regarding the operations performed by Zookeeper.
-The max file size is 100MB and this is configurable in <RLI_HOME>/config/logging/log4j2-zookeeper-server.json.
+Log file name: Zookeeper-<N>.log contains internal server details regarding the operations performed by Zookeeper.

+The log location for ZooKeeper (deployed internal/local to the RadiantOne nodes) is: <RLI_HOME>\logs\zookeeper.
+The rollover logs are also located at this location.
+Rollover file size (default of 100MB) and location are configured in: <RLI_HOME>/config/logging/log4j2-zookeeper-server.json.

+The log location for external ZooKeeper ensemble logs is: <rli-zookeeper-external_install-path>\zookeeper\logs.
+The rollover logs are located in C:\rli-zookeeper-external\bin\logs\ for Windows deployments and rli-zookeeper-external/logs/ on Linux deployments.
+Rollover file size and location are configured in: <rli-zookeeper-external>/zookeeper/conf/log4j2.xml.

 ## Read Only Mode